 Scholar Academy will continuously research curriculum programs as curriculum decisions are made over time.
 We will offer a focused curriculum where teachers will know exactly what a student should know, understand, or be able to do after a unit of study.
 If specific programs are noted, it is because currently we believe the program best meets the direct expectations of our Mission, Vision and Belief statements based on current research.
 Over time, if better curriculum is developed that meets the needs of our program, we will change curriculum.
 We believe one of the strengths of the charter movement is the ability to make sound, research-based decisions as they are needed.

-Through service learning students are enabled to:
+Through service learning students are enabled to:* See the application of academic learning, social and personal skills to real-life situations

 Reading is a fundamental skill which provides the foundation for lifetime success.
 A seamless K-6 model of instruction will be provided using the Utah Reading Three Tier Model of Instruction.
 (USOE) The 1st-6th Grade literacy block will be used to place students at their instructional levels and allow students to move between levels as they develop their reading, speaking, listening and writing skills.
 Students will develop oral language through classroom experiences involving talking and listening as they solve problems, discuss and interpret written text, and speak and present as a part of cross-curricular assignments and activities.
 The Utah State Common Core Language Arts curriculum and standards promote cross-curricular assignments and activities and Scholar Academy instructional model will provide students with more opportunities for success utilizing this method of instruction.
 A research-based literacy text and carefully selected novels will be used to teach the five areas of reading instruction, Phonemic Awareness, Phonics/Word Study, Fluency, Vocabulary and Comprehension (Research-Based Methods of Reading Instruction, Sharon Vaughn, ASCD, 2004).
-A basal anthology will be chosen in the spring of 2014 with preference given to textbooks including a high percentage of informational reading material.

 Electronically generated literature text and novels may be instituted as quickly as it is economically feasible to provide the hardware.
 Our goal in literacy is to provide a relevant, print rich, safe and inviting environment where students learn not only the skills and application of reading and writing proficiency, but the love and application of skills in everyday experiences.
 Students will develop oral language through classroom experiences involving talking and listening as they solve problems, discuss and interpret written text, and speak and present as a part of cross-curricular events.